United Nations (gang): Alliance with the Hells Angels

 After establishing themselves against the Hells Angels, the two gangs reached a modus vivendi in 2005.
+In 2004, the police informer Michael Plante recorded the Hells Angel Johnny Punko saying that another Hells Angel, Gino Zumpano, "took a walk" with Roueche.
+Plante reported that his understanding was that Punko was saying a meeting had taken place.
 One of its biggest rivals was the Hells Angels but recently the two groups have been working together as some of the UN's high-ranking members became Hells Angels and also shown by the arrest of Omid Bayani, a mid-level member of the Hells Angels, who was arrested as part of an investigation looking at criminal actions of the Hells Angels.
-After Rouche's arrest in the United States in 2008, leadership was assumed by Barzan Tilli-Choli.
+After Roueche's arrest in the United States in 2008, leadership was assumed by Barzan Tilli-Choli.

 Typical of the gang's members was Omid Bayani, who was born in Iran as a member of the Baha'i faith.
 The Baha'i face savage persecution by the government of the Islamic Republic of Iran, which views them as apostates from Islam.
 Bayani's father was killed in Iran, causing the family to flee via Turkey to Canada, where Bayani arrived in at the age of 16.
-At the age of five, Baynai witnessed his father being lynched by a mob, who carved the word "Baha'i" into chest before killing him.
+At the age of five, Baynai witnessed his father being lynched by a mob, who carved the word "Baha'i" into his chest before killing him.
 After arriving in Canada, Bayani grew up in Red Deer, Alberta.
 Through the Baha'i are pacifists who are opposed to violence even in self-defense, Bayani turned to robbing convenience stores for cigarettes and cash as a teenager.
 An unhappy ex-girlfriend reported him to the police, leading to Bayani being arrested, convicted, and sentenced to five years in prison.
 His lawyer argued that his crimes were due to his troubled youth, but the judge felt the violence of his robberies warranted five years in prison.
 Bayani was known to be a violent prisoner at the medium security Bowden Institution who attacked other prisoners with a club that had the words "goof beater" written on it.
-Bayani was transferred to the maximum secruity Kent Institution in Abbotsford, where a report declared about him: "While incarcerated he has on a number of occasions tried to provoke staff members into fights with him.
+Bayani was transferred to the maximum security Kent Institution in Abbotsford, where a report declared about him: "While incarcerated he has on a number of occasions tried to provoke staff members into fights with him.
 It was noted that Bayani's actions during one of his offences caused a female victim to suffer serious psychological trauma.
 It appears that Bayani does not have a full understanding of this".